mpkelly/react-editor-kit/packages/editor-kit/README.md

 A suite of plugins for composing react-based text editors.
 Editor Kit is built using [Slate](https://github.com/ianstormtaylor/slate/) (v0.50+) - the fantastic editor framework for React.
 You don't need any Slate knowledge to use Editor Kit but it is recommended if you plan to extend it.

+**NOTE** project is in alpha stage and you might experience some issues.

 ## Quick Start

 1. **Install the package**